Skip to main content

 Activating and deactivating conda

-If you read the blurb this command outputs, you'll see it says it is activating the conda environment by default on startup.
-This means, when you start a new terminal, conda is managing your environment for you.
-You'll see this because in new terminals the command prompt will look something like this:
+If you read the blurb this command outputs, you'll see it says it is going to activate the conda environment by default on startup.
+You'll know whether conda is activated because it the current conda 'environment' will show up in your command prompt.
+The default one is called 'base' so your prompt will look like this:

 (base) <username>@<computer>:~$

-You can deactivate the environment (going back to normal) with the conda deactivate command
+You can then also deactivate the environment (going back to normal) with the conda deactivate command

 $ conda deactivate